Home / Blog / What is Hermes Agent? A plain-English explanation

 Who should use it

-Hermes is a good fit for technical founders, developers, and researchers who have repetitive work they want to offload — monitoring tasks, research tasks, coding tasks that follow consistent patterns.
-The key requirement is that you are comfortable defining tasks precisely enough for an agent to execute them autonomously.
+Technical founders, developers, and researchers who have repetitive work they want to offload — monitoring tasks, research tasks, coding tasks following consistent patterns.
+The key requirement: comfort defining tasks precisely enough for an agent to execute autonomously.

 Common questions